bdavidson16/SQL/README.md

 ## Skills Represented

-⦁	Query - COUNT, JOINs, WHERE, GROUP BY, HAVING
+⦁	Query: COUNT, JOINs, WHERE, GROUP BY, HAVING
 ⦁	Create Views
 ⦁	Use CTEs
-⦁	Solve with an anti-join or with a "not in" subquery ⦁	Conditional Logic - CASE, DECODE, COALESCE, GREATEST, IFNULL, and LEAST ⦁	Prep data to get into Power BI
+⦁	Solve with an anti-join or with a "not in" subquery ⦁	Conditional Logic: CASE, DECODE, COALESCE, GREATEST, IFNULL, and LEAST ⦁	Prep data to get into Power BI